pypa/packaging.python.org/source/discussions/downstream-packaging.rst

   the package.

-- The user may be using a service with a limited data plan, in which uncontrolled Internet access may result in **additional charges** or other inconveniences.
+- The user may be using a service with a limited data plan, in which uncontrolled Internet access may result in additional charges or other inconveniences.

 How?
 ~~~~

-Your source distribution should either **include all the files needed
+Your source distribution should either include all the files needed
-for the package to build**, or allow provisioning them externally.
+for the package to build, or allow provisioning them externally.
 Ideally,
 it should not even attempt to access the Internet at all, unless explicitly
 requested to.
 If that is not possible to achieve, the next best thing
-is to **provide an opt-out switch to disable all Internet access**.
+is to provide an opt-out switch to disable all Internet access.

 When such a switch is used, the build process should fail if some
 of the required files are missing, rather than try to fetch them automatically.